zitterbewegung/Belmod/README.md

 # Belmod
-A smart contract system that generates smart contracts using the Rosette Language and Z3.
+A smart contract system that generates smart contracts using the Rosette Language and targets pyramid (a lisp) and Javascript.
-NOTE THIS SYSTEM IS A RESEARCH PROTOTYPE.
-USE AT YOUR OWN PERIL.

 ## Getting Started